 Do I have to build this in?

 No!
-You can use this entire tutorial to make a shelf that hangs on the wall.
+You can use this entire tutorial to make a hanging spice rack for the kitchen wall which is overall a pretty simple project.
 Just add veneer banding to the outer edges of the box as well as the shelf fronts to finish those off, or substitute the plywood for solid wood and skip the veneer process altogether.
 Then, just hang it on your wall!

 Does it get dusty?